CuteLittleGoat/rpg-dataslate-relay/README.md

-# Firebase Setup Guide for DataSlate Preview
+# DataSlate Relay — Self-hosting and Firebase Setup Guide

-This guide explains how to connect the **DataSlate Preview** app to Firebase.
+This guide explains how to set up your own copy of **DataSlate Relay** and connect it to Firebase.

-It is written for a person who has never used Firebase before.
-Follow the steps in order.
+It is written for a person who wants to copy the app to their own server, GitHub Pages site, or another static hosting provider, and use it independently.

 The screenshots used in this guide are available here:

 [Firebase_Screens folder](https://cutelittlegoat.github.io/rpg-dataslate-relay/Firebase_Screens/01.jpg)

-Important: this guide uses a very simple setup for a preview version.
-It is easy to follow, but it is not secure.
+The screenshots are examples.
+They may show the original repository name or example values.
+When setting up your own copy, use your own repository name, hosting address, and Firebase project values.

 ---

 # Important warning about security

-This guide uses simple Firebase Rules for a preview version.
+This guide uses simple Firebase Rules for an easy first setup.

 These Rules are **not secure**.